AnyLog-co/documentation/json data transformation.md

 ## Transforming JSON representatives to JSON Objects

-The command ***json*** returns a JSON object or validates a correct JSON structure whereas variable names are replaced by their assigned value.
+The command ***json*** returns a JSON object or validates a correct JSON structure whereas variable names are replaced by their assigned values.
 Usage:
 <pre>
 json [JSON object] [test]